Graphical Model Inference with Erosely Measured Data: Introduction

 The rest of the paper is organized as follows.
-We first review the set-ups and neighborhood selection results from \cite{zheng2022learning} in Section \ref{sec:estimation_selection}, which serves as an inspiration and basis of our graph inference method under erose measurements; We then introduce our GI-JOE approach, the key contribution of this paper, in Section \ref{sec:debiased_nb_lasso} and \ref{sec:FDR}.
+We first review the set-ups and neighborhood selection results from \cite{zheng2022learning} in Section \ref{sec:estimation_selection}, which serves as an inspiration and basis of our graph inference method under erose measurements; Our key contribution, the GI-JOE approach, is introduced in Section \ref{sec:debiased_nb_lasso} and \ref{sec:FDR}.
 In particular, Section \ref{sec:debiased_nb_lasso} is devoted to the edge-wise inference method, and for any node pair, we characterize its type I error and power based on the sample sizes involving the node pair's neighbors.
 Section \ref{sec:FDR} focuses on the FDR control procedure, also shown to be theoretically valid under appropriate conditions.
-The numerical experiments including simulations and real data examples are included in Sections \ref{sec:numeric}.
+The synthetic and real data experiments are included in Sections \ref{sec:numeric}.
 We conclude with discussion of some open questions in Section \ref{sec:discussion}.

 \textbf{Notations:} For any matrix $A\in \mathbb{R}^{p_1\times p_2}$, let $\|A\|_{\infty}=\max_{j,k}|A_{j,k}|$, $\|A\|=\sup_{\|u\|_2=1}\|Au\|_2$ be its spectral norm, and $\vertiii{A}_{\infty}=\max_{j=1,\dots,p_1}\sum_{k=1}^p|A_{j,k}|$ be the matrix-operator $\ell_{\infty}$ to $\ell_{\infty}$ norm.
 For any tensor $\mathcal{T}\in \mathbb{R}^{p_1\times p_2\times p_3\times p_4}$ and matrix $A\in \mathbb{R}^{p_1,q_1}$ define the tensor-matrix/vector product $\mathcal{T}\times_1 A\in \mathbb{R}^{q_1\times p_2\times p_3\times p_4}$ as follows: $(\mathcal{T}\times_1 A)_{i_1,i_2,i_3,i_4}=\sum_{j_1=1}^{p_1}A_{j_1,i_1}\mathcal{T}_{j_1,i_2,i_3,i_4}$.
 Similarly we extend this definition of tensor-matrix product to other modes.